KickedDroid/kickeddroid.github.io/_posts/2026-05-07-hacksmarter-shadowgate.md

 - Able to brute force *bbrown*'s password
 - ASREP Roast to get *jtrueblood*'s hash
 - Cracked due to weak password
-- Targeted Kerberoast (Not needed for attack chain)
+- Kerberoasting (Not needed for attack chain)
 - ADCS ESC8 Exploit to acquire certificate for `DC01`
 - Dump credentials.